 - Invest in a reusable water bottle so you never go thirsty.
 Your brain loves H2O, and water is healthier than sugar-sweetened beverages!

-- If you’re cooking pasta, toss in some frozen peas or broccoli in the last 1 to 2 minutes of cook time to add some extra veg to your meal.
+- If you’re cooking pasta, toss in some frozen peas or broccoli in the last one to two minutes of cook time to add some extra veg to your meal.

 - When making fast food choices, use the options that you have available!
 Load up that burrito with vegetables, chose a whole grain pita, and swap out your fries for a salad.